p3r7/blog/_posts/2020-01-22-gnome-shortcut-focus-or-launch.md

 It works as long as we're running X server.

-But we'll all know that we'll ultimately switch to Wayland.
+But we all know that we'll ultimately switch to Wayland.

 When that happens, we'll need another solution.